Krozark/simulazoo/logbook.md

 For this, we will use the Python library "snecs," which meets our needs and also includes a serialization/deserialization feature that will be particularly useful for Story #9, focused on saving.

+## Story 2

+In this story, we need to add the concept of species as well as dietary habits.
+Since the concept of species applies to all living organisms, this property will also be added to plants for the sake of consistency (this may enable better identification later if needed).
+A specific component will be created to represent it.

+As for dietary habits, there are many types.
+For now, only carnivorous (the correct term being zoophage) and herbivorous (the correct term being phytophage) diets will be considered.
+Each dietary habit will be represented by a distinct component.